Listen to this story

 At current pathways, we are going to lose huge portions of both continental polar ice sheets, possibly in their entirety.
 The disintegration will take centuries to happen but when we commit, the resulting sea level rise will be accelerating and permanent.
 Permafrost is thawing, which is a threat both to the carbon cycle and our settled living arrangements in the Arctic.

 When climate scientists project future climate change up to and beyond 2050 and 2100, they refer to scenarios.
-They are used in policy making to set stabilisation targets.
-The result of global climate change mitigation policies will set the climate system into a new equilibrium state during the following centuries.
+They are used in policy making to set stabilization targets.
+The result of global climate policies will set the climate system into a new equilibrium state during the following centuries.
 After total decarbonization, the Earth system will run through some of the slower feedbacks initialized by the human-caused increase in ocean and surface air temperatures.

 What is worrying is that humanity is currently putting in place an atmospheric forcing comparable to something between the RCP4.5 and 8.5 (watts per square meter) outcomes.
-The choice between the Paris Agreement ‘well below 2°C’ framing and higher, 3–4°C level of warming is the choice of having a civilisation with global governance capability or losing it.
+The choice between the Paris Agreement ‘well below 2°C’ framing and higher, 3–4°C level of warming is the choice of having a civilization with global governance capability or losing it.

-At any pathway we choose to follow, for the climate to stabilize at a higher level of change, emissions need to be zero.
+At any pathway we choose to follow, for the climate to stabilize at a higher level of change, emissions need to be net-zero.
 If new carbon pollution enters the climate system, temperatures will go up.
 This constraint applies to limited 2.5°C emissions budgets as well as 3°C budgets.

 What can be done?
 Multiple actions are underway.
 Our energy system is changing with global energy demand growth continuing its increase due to the industrialization of developing nations, increasing consumption and population growth but, newly added electricity capacity in the form of solar and wind power only appear to offset some of the combined growth.
 Electricity is just a part of the energy services we use.